tgrigera/BioStatPhys.jl/docs/src/tools.md

 ## Real-indexed vector

 This is a simple implementation of a vector that can be accessed with real (floating point) sub-indices.
-It does simply a linear binning of a specified interval on the real line, and provides a convenient `Vector`-like syntax to access elements.
-The stored values can be of any type, but the range and number of bins are fixed at construction.
+It does simply a linear binning of a specified (semi-open) interval ``[min,max)`` on the real line, and provides a convenient `Vector`-like syntax to access elements.
+The stored values can be of any type, but the interval and number of bins are fixed at construction.

 ```@repl 1
     push!(LOAD_PATH,homedir()*"/software/BioStatPhys.jl"); # hide